Quick Answer – a lot! From exciting exhibits to delicious new dining, 35+ reasons why 2019 is going to be an epic year!

 Art with Heart

-- Art Gallery of Hamilton, the region’s oldest and largest art museum, puts design, fashion and pop culture front and centre in its 2019 exhibits.
-Explore the wonders of an ancient Japanese art form in Above the Fold: New Expressions in Origami, Feb.
-2 to May 26, or catch a glimpse of the evolution of a Hamilton fashion icon with Milli: Five Decades of Style, Apr.
+Art Gallery of Hamilton, the region’s oldest and largest art museum, puts design, fashion and pop culture front and centre in its 2019 exhibits.
+Catch a glimpse of the evolution of a Hamilton fashion icon with Milli: Five Decades of Style, Apr.
 13 to Oct.
 20. The colourful, street-inspired works of American artist Keith Haring are in the spotlight in an exhibition opening June 15.
 Comic books fans will get a graphic look at their favourite medium in This is Serious: Canadian Indie Comic, starting June 21.

-- Royal Botanical Gardens is always growing with fun things to do.
-Catch the interactive exhibit, Spiders Alive!, for a revealing look at the amazing life of these eight-legged creatures from Jan.
-19 to Apr.
-14. Throughout spring and summer, catch a bloom festival hosted at one of RBG’s five garden areas.
+Royal Botanical Gardens is always growing with fun things to do.
+Throughout spring and summer, catch a bloom festival hosted at one of RBG’s five garden areas.
 Your must-see list should include the world’s most diverse lilac collection, stunning iris and peony collections and the new interactive Rose and Rock Gardens, enhanced with tours, entertainment and activities.

 Hands on History